Learning Outcomes

 Landlords can only refuse consent on reasonable grounds.
 Common reasonable grounds include:

-- The assignee’s intended use would breach the user covenant.
+- The assignee’s intended use would breach the user covenant or planning restrictions.

-- The tenant is in arrears or in breach of other lease covenants.
+- The tenant is in arrears or in material breach of other lease covenants, such that granting consent would be inappropriate until breaches are remedied.

 Exam Warning Landlords must give written reasons for refusing consent.
-Failure to do so may make the refusal invalid.
+Failure to do so may make the refusal invalid and can lead to damages under the Landlord and Tenant Act 1988.

 Worked Example 1.1